khanhicetea/today-i-learned/docker/using-extra-hosts-to-add-custom-ip-of-hostnames-to-docker-container.md

 172.17.0.2      0bdcf2fb2216
 ```

-If you are using **docker-compose**, add the extra-hosts param like this
+If you use **docker-compose**, then add the extra-hosts param below the service you want

 ```yml
     extra_hosts: